framedsc/Sitesource/markdown/GameGuides/MinecraftJE.md

 ## Shaders

-The magic sauce that makes Minecraft not look like Minecraft, shaders overhaul the game's look entirely, giving it everything from shadows to path-traced lighting.
+The magic sauce that makes Minecraft not look like Minecraft, shaders overhaul the game's look entirely, giving it everything from dynamic shadows to path-traced lighting.

 ### Shader Hosts